How Colleges Award Financial Aid

 Colleges combine the different types of gift aid and self-help aid when they create aid packages.
 Each college allocates aid differently, however, according to its policies.
 Below are a few examples of how such policies can affect your ultimate college net price.

 - Some colleges leave a "gap" of unmet need.
 A family will have to cover this gap along with its EFC.
 This practice allows a college to use its limited aid resources to provide aid to a larger group of students and to award more gift aid to students it wants to enroll.
+Some of the most selective colleges meet 100% of a student’s demonstrated financial need.
+(You can see the policy used by your colleges on CollegeData.
+See the Financials section of any college’s College Profile.

 If an Aid Package Falls Short